 Honest Weight Food Coop Still Serving

 In pre-pandemic times we had a great partnership with Albany’s Honest Weight Food Coop.
 Through their outreach and community engagement, we had a cheery volunteer from Honest Weight who set up a tasting station outside our dining room.
-She’d come bearing hot food, good recipes, give-aways, and tips.
+Catherine Jura would come bearing hot food, good recipes, give-aways, and tips.
 The dishes, like split pea soup or vegetarian chili, were made with food from Honest Weight, and contained ingredients that are commonly on offer on the shelves of the Unity House food pantry.

 Guests were invited to sample dishes, take home some free spices so they could build a basic spice cabinet, or take home information with recipes.
 We saw guests try things they never would have tried had this volunteer not built up relationships and rapport over time.
 Guests raved about some of the dishes.
 We learned that not everyone knows what to do with dried peas and that canned pumpkin elicits very strong opinions, both pro and con.

 Perhaps the most poignant moment came when an excited guest took home some powdered cinnamon.
 Her son thought it only came in stick form and was grinding down this one cinnamon stick for his hot chocolate.
 She was thrilled to be offered a free bag of cinnamon to take home, along with recipes and cinnamon facts (did you know it comes from the bark of a tree??).
 Our guest planned to wrap up the powdered cinnamon and put it in her son’s Christmas stocking.

 Honestly, it’s moments like that where you appreciate the human connection that breaking bread provides.
 We were so grateful for Honest Weight’s donations and for connecting us with Catherine, a super volunteer.
 She earned the trust of our guests, who came to see her as a regular, monthly visitor to look forward to.